Materials for cow tracks

 • Tracks should be for cows only

-• If using sleepers, there is no need for a crossfall on the track
+• If using sleepers, they should be placed directly onto topsoil rather than digging into a trench, and there is no need for a crossfall on the track

-• To increase the life of your track, use a geotextile membrane to create a barrier between the topsoil and the track material, which should prevent large stones and mud from rising to the surface
+• The use of a geotextile membrane to create a barrier between the topsoil and the track material should prevent large stones and mud from rising to the surface.
+This will increase the life of the track

 Waste and permissions